LeilaMemoi/ubicube_work_sample_data/README.md

 # Automated Workflow for Assessing Urban Unsealing Potential

-This workflow automates the process of identifying impervious surfaces using aerial imagery and vector datasets.
-It includes data preprocessing, segmentation, analysis, and visualization, ensuring efficiency and accuracy in extracting urban surface characteristics.

-## Overview

-### User Story

-As a geospatial analyst, I want to have a Python script that calculates the "unsealing potential" (sealed soil without buildings in m²) for individual real estate properties (land parcels) so that I can rank properties within any given geographical area with respect to their unsealing potential and eventually design measures to reduce soil sealing for the most promising (highest unsealing potential) properties.
+A Python script that calculates the "unsealing potential" (sealed soil without buildings, measured in m²) for individual real estate properties (land parcels).
+The script enables ranking properties within a given geographical area based on their unsealing potential, allowing for the identification of the most promising properties for soil unsealing.
+This ranking can support the design of targeted measures to reduce soil sealing effectively.

 ### Data

 Aerial imagery: 20cm spatial resolution, RGB + NIR.